 Know that currently there is no cure for COVID-19 and companies or individuals offering miracle cures, tests, or vaccines are likely not legitimate and you should be extremely sceptical.

 Also, be aware of CERB scams!
 If you get a text message saying you received a deposit for the Canada Emergency Response Benefit, beware it is a scam!
 Do not reply or click on the link, delete the text and warn others.
 Government agencies like the CRA will not contact individuals via text message or any instant messaging service.
+Additionally, hundreds of Canadians have reported CERB identity fraud.
+Fraudsters with access to personal information including social security numbers and birthdates can register with your information and receive government benefits on your behalf.
 If your social insurance number (SIN) has been stolen or suspect it might be, you should contact Service Canada at 1-800-206-7218.
 Contact the CRA if you believe your account may be compromised.